 Michael Samson (8.06.1844 - 22.09.1907), eldest son of Lionel and Fanny Samson (nee Levi).
 Educated at St. Peter's College, South Australia.
 Married 1888 Mary Murphy.
 Three children: William Frederick 12.01.1892 - 6.02.1974.
 Married Daphne Alice Marks 1935.
 She died in 1953.
 Mayor of Fremantle 1951-1972.
 Kathleen Mary Caroline 8.04.1894 - 24.07.1980.
 Married Colonel Sidney Evans.
 Adelaide Rita Dorothy 21.10.1897 - 28.11.1982.
 Married Bruce Laurie, son of Captain Robert Laurie, stevedore and sometime M.L.C.
 (December 1901 - May 1912).
 When Lionel Samson died in 1878 his business was carried on by Michael, who later transferred his interest to his brother William.
 Largely responsible for sandalwood trade with China.
 Returned after many years to become Inspector of Customs at Fremantle.
 Shortly after his retirement from that position at the age of 60, Michael became Mayor of Fremantle in 1905 and died in office in 1907.
 Point Samson in the Pilbara was named in his honour.
 He participated in an expedition with Walter Padbury to carry cattle to the north.
 Fremantle Library photo #500, c.
 1900, and text.

 Ari and Wendy Antonovsky occasionally conduct a tour of the Jewish section of Fremantle Cemetery.
 They have kindly provided the text of the talk.
-Here is the section on Michael Samson.
+Here, by their courtesy, is the section on Michael Samson.

 Michael Samson lies here next to his father and hopefully they have reconciled themselves.
 Michael Samson was the eldest son of Lionel, born 8 June 1844.
 He was well educated like his father, having been sent to St Peter’s College in Adelaide, staying with his mother’s brother.
 He was one of the school’s first prefects.
 His father chartered ships to carry his son back and forth.